Shanghai Hongqiao railway station: Station service

 The station primarily serves as the Shanghai terminus of several high-speed rail lines, including the Shanghai–Nanjing intercity railway, the Shanghai–Hangzhou high-speed railway (the first section of the Shanghai–Kunming high-speed railway), and the Beijing–Shanghai high-speed railway.
 As of 2015, all trains departing from Shanghai Hongqiao belong to the G and D classes (interprovincial high-speed services).

-Non-high-speed trains from Shanghai to the North and South of China depart from either the main Shanghai railway station or the Shanghai South railway station, respectively.
+Non-high-speed trains from Shanghai to the north and south of China depart from either the main Shanghai railway station for most trains going north, or Shanghai South railway station or Shanghai Songjiang railway station for most trains going south.

 Transportation

 The station serves the high speed lines: